nishtha-user/video-js/README.md

 ## Step 1

 Install it
-npm i video-js
+npm i video-js-player
 ## Step 2

 Import component in any standalone component

-import { VideoJsComponent } from 'lib-video-js';
+import { VideoJsComponent } from 'video-js';

 @Component({
     standalone: true,